nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 Time series are a bit more difficult than scalar data because calendars don't follow a simple base 10 system.
-For many cases, Flot abstracts most of this away, but it can still be a bit difficult to get the data into Flot.
+For many cases, Flot abstracts most of this away, but it can still to a bit difficult to get the data into Flot.
 So we'll first discuss the data format.

 The time series support in Flot is based on Javascript timestamps,